15 Exciting Chinese New Year Snacks To Enhance Your Celebrations

 #4 White Rabbit

-White Rabbit candies are known for their milky and chewy texture, and have become synonymous with Chinese New Year in many Asian countries.
-Originating from Shanghai, and commonplace during our childhood, they remind us of the importance of family and friends during the festive season.
+White Rabbit candies are known for their milky and chewy texture.
+They have become synonymous with Chinese New Year in many Asian countries.
+White Rabbit originates from Shanghai and was commonplace during our childhood.
+They remind us of the importance of family and friends during the festive season.

 #5 Mandarin Oranges

-Mandarin oranges are a staple during Chinese New Year, exchanged as gifts, and commonly seen on every family altar to honour the family lineage.
+Mandarin oranges are a staple during Chinese New Year.
+They are exchanged as gifts and are commonly seen on every family altar to honour the family lineage.
 Their orange colour is seen as auspicious, with their circular shape resembling the sun and representing fullness.
 These vibrant fruits symbolise luck, wealth, and fertility.

 #6 Almond Biscuits